ROCm/HIP/docs/how-to/hip_cpp_language_extensions.rst

   of 32 can run on devices with a ``warpSize`` of 64, it only utilizes half of the compute resources.

-The ``warpSize`` parameter will no longer be a compile-time constant in a future release of ROCm, however it will be still early folded by the compiler, which means it can be used for loop bounds and supports loop unrolling similarly to compile-time warp size.
+Prior to ROCm 7.0, the warpSize parameter was a compile-time constant.
+Starting with ROCm 7.0, it is early folded by the compiler, allowing it to be used in loop bounds and enabling loop unrolling in a manner similar to a compile-time constant warp size.

-If the compile time warp size is still required, for example to select the correct mask type or code path at compile time, the recommended approach is to determine the warp size of the GPU on host side and setup the kernel accordingly, as shown in the following block reduce example.
+If compile time warp size is required, for example to select the correct mask type or code path at compile time, the recommended approach is to determine the warp size of the GPU on host side and setup the kernel accordingly, as shown in the following block reduce example.

 The ``block_reduce`` kernel has a template parameter for warp size and performs a reduction operation in two main phases: